Brazil's Temer boosts infrastructure spending as graft scandal deepens

 Brazil's budget deficit before interest payments soared to 30.736 billion reais ($9.30 billion) in May, the largest-ever for the month.
 The gap in the 12 months through May reached 157.7 billion reais, above the official target for a deficit of 143.1 billion reais for this year.

+Zveiter vowed to be independent and beholden "only to the country."
+The commission's vote is expected by July 13.

+Regardless of the commission's decision, the full house must still vote on the charge against Temer.
+That full vote is expected to take place on July 14.

 Prosecutor-General Rodrigo Janot last week said he would likely level new charges of racketeering and obstruction of justice against Temer in the coming weeks.
-Each charge would require lawmakers to vote on whether or not to defend the deeply unpopular president from being tried.
+Each charge would require lawmakers to vote on whether to defend the deeply unpopular president from being tried.

 Lawmakers within Temer's coalition are confident they have the votes to block the two-third majority required to proceed with a trial.
-But they also acknowledge that if forced to vote on repeated charges against the president, support for the leader could unravel as lawmakers worry about their own reelection next year.
+But they also acknowledge that if forced to vote on repeated charges against the president, support for the leader could unravel as lawmakers worry about their own re-election next year.

 ($1 = 3.3035 reais)

-(Reporting by Ricardo Brito in Brasilia; Writing by Silvio Cascione; Editing by Brad Brooks and Diane Craft)
+Reporting by Ricardo Brito in Brasilia; Writing by Silvio Cascione; Editing by Brad Brooks, Diane Craft and Lisa Shumaker